autodesk-platform-services/aps-mcp-server-nodejs/docs/part2-mcp-server/index.md

 - **dotenv** - Environment variable management
 - **jsonwebtoken** - JWT token generation for SSA authentication
 - **zod** - Schema validation
-- **@modelcontextprotocol/inspector** - Development tool for testing MCP servers

-Next, navigate to your project folder in terminal, and install these dependencies:
+Next, navigate to your project folder in terminal, and install the dependencies:

 ```bash
 npm install